socketsupply/components/tabs/README.md

 *for `tonic-tabs`*

 `tabvisible` ; event emitted when a tab becomes visible.
-Contains `ev.detail.id` for which tab is visible.
+Contains `event.detail.id` for which tab is visible.

 `tabhidden` ; event emitted when a tab becomes hidden.
-Contains `ev.detail.id` for which tab is hidden.
+Contains `event.detail.id` for which tab is hidden.

 The `tabvisible` & `tabhidden` events get fired whenever a tab is changed and get triggered both from click & keyboard events.